How to benefit from CPF Life even before turning 65?

 2. Cost Perspective

 What’s interesting is this: Even though there’s no change in John’s monthly cash flow, there’s real savings for John now.
 Not everything he pays is a “sunk cost” unlike giving his dad the $800 allowance in cash previously.
-You can see the interest component is about half at 39% in the first month and this is set to go down over time with mortgage amortisation.
-This means his real cost is only about half of $901, or $450.
-His dad still gets the same “allowance” of $810 but indirectly via CPF Life payout, but John saves half that sum as he’s “paying himself” in terms of reducing the loan.
+You can see the interest component forms only 26% in the first month and this ratio is set to go down over time with mortgage amortisation.
+This means his real cost is only one-quarter of $800 at $212 ($1,212 – $1,000).
+His dad still gets the same “allowance” of $810 indirectly via CPF Life payout, but John saves three-quarters of that “sunk cost” now as he is “paying himself” in terms of reducing the loan.
 Eventually he gets back this principal sum when the property is sold.

 3. Benefit Perspective